pjbiggs/Massey203311/Week11/Week11.md

 As we have learned throughout the Semester, a key aspect of data analysis is data visualisation.
 However, working in genomics, we often have extremely complicated data, and coming up with ways to visualise it in an intuitive yet objective manner is hard.

-For example, last week you visualised differences in microbiome content based on hundreds of bacteria across tens of microbiome communites.
+For example, last week you visualised differences in microbiome content based on hundreds of bacteria across tens of microbiome communities.
 How should we do this if we have tens of thousands of genes (i.e. variables) and tens of thousands of samples?
 We need to have an effective manner of *reducing* the number of variables so that we can visualise only one or two.
 How should we reduce the number of variables?

 We will use **dimensional reduction** techniques.
 In this way we can objectively reduce tens of thousands of variables into *combinations of variables* so we can focus only on the one or two (or three) *most important (combinations) of variables* and determine which of our samples are most similar or different on the basis of these combinations.